Healing Grief and Loss Through Induced After-Death Communication (IADC)

 What Is Induced After-Death Communication?

-• Relief from intense grief symptoms
+• Relief from intense grief

-• Greater peace and acceptance
+• Greater peace or acceptance

 Who Can Benefit from IADC?